janstarcevic/MT12-SCX6-Telemetry/README.md

 ## Usage

-•	Dashboard displays live voltage, average cell voltage, runtime, drive mode, and more at a glance
+Hit Telemetry button to display live voltage, average cell voltage, runtime, drive mode, and more at a glance.

 ## Screenshots